ren0716/tp/docs/DeveloperGuide.md

     1. Other incorrect edit commands to try: `unassignall c/`, `unassignall c/x a/y`, `...` (where all students in class x do not have assignment y)<br>
        Expected: Similar to previous.

-### Marking an assignment

-1. Deleting an assignment from all students in a class

-    1. Prerequisites: List all students using the `list` command.
-Multiple students in the list have the specified class and specified assignment in that class.

-    1. Test case: `unassignall c/CLASS a/ASSIGNMENT`<br>
-       Expected: Assignment `ASSIGNMENT` is deleted from all contacts in the list who have class `CLASS`.
-Success message shown with the number of students the assignment was deleted from.

-    1. Test case: `unassignall `<br>
-       Expected: No assignment is deleted.
-Error details shown in the status message.
-Status bar remains the same.

-    1. Other incorrect edit commands to try: `unassignall c/`, `unassignall c/x a/y`, `...` (where all students in class x do not have assignment y)<br>
-       Expected: Similar to previous.

 ### Saving data

 1. Dealing with missing/corrupted data files